RyanLamansky/react-redux-typescript-dotnet-core-ssr-hmr/README.md

 ## Known Issues

-- Visual Studio 2017 may not restore NPM packages on startup, fix by running `npm install` manually or by expanding Depdenciesand right-clicking "npm" and choosing Restore Packages.
+- Visual Studio 2017 may not restore NPM packages on startup, fix by running `npm install` manually or by expanding Depdencies and right-clicking "npm" and choosing Restore Packages.